hyperledger/besu-docs/docs/Reference/API-Methods.md

 **Parameters**

 The transaction call object parameters are the same as those for [eth_call](#eth_call), except that in `eth_estimateGas`, all fields are optional.
-Setting a gas limit is irrelevant to the estimation process (unlike transactions, in which gas limits apply).
+Setting a transaction gas limit is irrelevant to the estimation process (unlike transactions, in which gas limits apply).

 *OBJECT* - [Transaction call object](API-Objects.md#transaction-call-object).